 Education expenses that do not qualify include:

+Artists and fee-based state or local government officials can deduct expenses from education that qualifies as work-related, which reduces how much they must pay in self-employment tax each year.
+People who are disabled can itemize these education expenses and include any impairment-related education or training as deductible education expenses.
 You may also qualify for tax credits for your education.
 While you cannot claim multiple education tax credits, you can claim deductions and credits at the same time.
 For self-employed people seeking further job training that is not specifically a higher degree, using both deductions and credits can lower self-employment tax.
+Deductible expenses include:

 You cannot deduct personal or capital expenses, like vacation time or annual leave taken to attend classes.

+A tax credit claimed by many students while they were still in school was the tuition and fees deduction.
+This education expenses tax deduction expired in 2017 and was not renewed as part of the tax overhaul in 2018.
 If you are still adjusting tax filings from 2017 or prior years, you can still claim this credit if you have qualifying expenses.
 Some financial advisors recommend that you keep information on qualifying expenses for 2018 and later, in case Congress renews the tuition and fees deduction and allows qualifying individuals to claim this credit retroactively.

 The changes to tax law have led current students to focus on two tax credits rather than tax deductions: the AOTC, which benefits current undergraduate students in the first four years of their education, and the LLC, which benefits undergraduates taking longer than four years to complete their degree, along with professional or trade school students, certification program students, and graduate students.